“Ripoff Gold” Dealers Strike Again!

 Today brings news of a business failure involving a major company under fire for peddling Ripoff Gold and Ripoff Silver to hapless investors across America.
 Gory details to follow.

-As you know, Money Metals Exchange frequently warns readers and customers about Ripoff Gold and Ripoff Silver – “modern rarities,” graded coins, collectibles, or numismatic coins represented as rare and hugely overpriced by unethical dealers.
+As you know, Money Metals Exchange frequently warns readers and customers about Ripoff Gold and Ripoff Silver – “modern rarities,” graded coins, collectibles, or numismatic coins for sale represented as rare and hugely overpriced by unethical dealers.

 Because so many of our own customers have been burned in the past by high pressure sales operations selling such items, we have made it part of our mission to educate investors about the dangers of sinking serious money into these things.

 The markup on these coins is scandalous – sometimes multiples of the coins’ intrinsic melt values.
 Unless you have money to blow, or are willing to dedicate thousands of hours to become a true expert on rare coins, we suggest you politely hang up the phone if a salesperson starts pitching you on “rare” or "proof" coins when you intended simply to invest in gold or silver.

 And never buy a coin until you know exactly what that coin would be worth if you wanted to sell it.
 That way you can be certain you aren’t being taken for a ride.
 Ethical dealers will publish both their sell price and their buy price.
 Money Metals Exchange is proud to list both prices together on the product pages at MoneyMetals.com.

 Prominent National Dealer Closes Doors while Facing Prosecution for Sales of “Ripoff Gold”